 A Level Further Mathematics is welcomed as a qualification for a variety of Higher Education courses.

-A Further Mathematics qualification is required for some subjects, such as Mathematics, Engineering and Physics, and useful for others, such as Biochemistry and Economics.
+A Further Mathematics qualification can be required for some subjects, such as Mathematics, Computer Science, Engineering and Physics, and useful for others, such as Biochemistry and Economics.

 Many Mathematics graduates go on to work in Accountancy, Computing, Engineering, Management or Teaching.